reethu123/UST-Global_Intern/README.md

 # UST-Global_Intern
- Develop an application to Create, Update &amp; View reminders.
+ Develop an application to Create, Update ,Delete &amp; View reminders.

  I have done this application in C using Files as backend.